 Hanging Leg Raises

-- Raise your legs until the form a 90-degree angle with your torso.
+- Raise your legs until they form a 90-degree angle with your torso.
+That's one rep.

-- Hanging leg raises are a more advanced movement and can cause lower back pain if not done with proper form.
+- Hanging leg raises a more advanced movement and can cause lower back pain if not correctly.

 Decline Oblique Crunch

-- Place one hand on the side of your head and your other hand on your thigh.
+- Place your right hand on the side of your head, and your left hand on your thigh.

 - Lay on your back with your knees bent and feet on the floor.

-- Place your hands behind your head and drop both knees to one side.
+- Place your right hand and left hand behind your head and drop both knees to one side.

-- Lift your shoulder blades off the mat without pulling on your head for 20-25 reps before switching your knees to the opposite side.
+- Lift your shoulder blades off the mat without pulling on your head.
+Do 20-25 reps before switching your knees to the opposite side.

 - Sit on the floor with your legs extended, feet off the ground, knees slightly bent, and your torso upright.

-- Grab the plate with both hands and keep it positioned in front of your abdominals with a slight bend in your arms.
+- Grab the plate with both hands.
+Position it in front of your abdominals with a slight bend in your arms.

-- Russian twists have the same starting position as a plate twist, without the weight.
+- These have the same starting position as a plate twist, without the weight.

 - The twisting should be done in a controlled motion while focusing on controlled breathing and managing your balance.